For EmployersJuly 24, 2024

 3. Time Management

 A common challenge that almost all the remote workers come across is procrastination.
 ‘I have time, I will do it later’ mentality often stresses out the employee which eventually impacts productivity.
+Many startups also rely on remote employee monitoring tools to understand how developers manage their time, identify bottlenecks, and ensure accountability without micromanaging.

 It’s tough to predict the exact duration a task might take because developers invest time in coding and attempting to solve problems.
 However, an experienced developer will have a better grasp and will be able to provide a tentative timeline.